NNDB

 In 1987 Ride was asked to study NASA's options beyond the space station.
 Ride and her fellow task force members recommended four areas of future focus for the space program -- a more in-depth look at Earth sciences with the aide of satellite sensors, exploration of the remote reaches of the solar system with a new generation of robot probes, a return to the moon to establish a permanent lunar base, and a piloted expedition to Mars.
 Significantly, Ride's report recommended that NASA establish a permanent lunar base at the turn of the century and pursue the Mission Earth studies before pressing on with human exploration of Mars -- proposals very similar to the space agenda pushed by the later George W. Bush administration.

 Dr. Ride retired from NASA in 1987 to become a Science Fellow at the Center for International Security and Arms Control at Stanford University.
-Dr. Ride is currently the Director of the California Space Institute and is a physics professor at the University of California.
-Upon leaving NASA her cumulative hours of space flight equaled more than 343.
+She later served as the Director of the California Space Institute and as a physics professor at the University of California.
+Upon leaving NASA her cumulative hours of space flight totaled more than 343.

-Ride has authored a number of books and academic papers including To Space and Back, Voyager: An Adventure to the Edge of the Solar System, and a children's book entitled The Third Planet: Exploring the Earth from Space.
-Ride has also been involved in such projects as space.com, EarthKAM, Imaginary Lines, and the Sally Ride Club.
+Ride authored a number of books and academic papers including To Space and Back, Voyager: An Adventure to the Edge of the Solar System, and a children's book entitled The Third Planet: Exploring the Earth from Space.
+Ride was also involved in such projects as space.com, EarthKAM, Imaginary Lines, and the Sally Ride Club.

 Father: Dale Ride